fatmazayrek/Multi-threading_and_IPC_with_Qt5/Threads/5.Asynchronous QThread (Inheriting)/Readme.md

 ![image](https://user-images.githubusercontent.com/91613858/218699778-d23d51b7-3387-4555-8557-5b7ede621e38.png)

-The difference from lasr Example, I use Class which Inherit from QThread:right_anger_bubble:
+The difference from last example, I use the Class which Inherits from QThread:right_anger_bubble:

 I hope, it helps your studies:star: